controlworkshopuy/controlworkshopuy.github.io/_pages/venue.md

 ## Getting around:

 Uber works fine in Uruguay (but don't expect US sized cars).
 To get from the airport to the University/Hotel, Uber is the best choice.
 Be advised that, upon arrival at the airport, you have to go *upstairs to the departure level* to wait for your ride.
 There is a designated spot exiting the terminal towards the right where ride-share app drivers will meet you.
+Airport taxis are also available (considerably larger and at a costly rate).